sass/sass/proposal/color-4-new-spaces.md

 * ```
   hsl($hue, $saturation, $lightness, $alpha: 1)
   ```

+  * If any argument is an unquoted string that's case-insensitively equal to
+    'none', throw an error.

+    > Missing channels are not allowed in legacy syntax.

   * If any argument is a [special number], return a plain CSS function
     string with the name `"hsl"` and the arguments `$hue`, `$saturation`,